wp-plugins/avectra-netforum-single-sign-on/readme.txt

 * The above example uses the “Insert PHP WordPress Plugin”.

-= Does it work with netForum Enterpsie? =
+= Does it work with netForum Enterprise? =
-With minor modifications it will work.
-But this particular free plug-in is designed and tested to work with netForum Pro.
+It most likely does, since we don’t have access to an enterprise installation, we have not tested it.

 == Screenshots ==